 Section 6.
 Discrimination and Societal Abuses

 Survivors of domestic violence seldom pursued legal action due to shame, fear, or reluctance to take their spouses to court.
 For the few cases that went to court, the Ministry of Justice could provide no statistics on prosecutions, convictions, or punishment.
-On International Women’s Day, the Ministry of Women, National Solidarity, Family, and Humanitarian Affairs launched a toll-free number for survivors of domestic abuse.
+On International Women’s Day, March 8, the Ministry of Women, National Solidarity, Family, and Humanitarian Affairs launched a toll-free number for survivors of domestic abuse.
 According to the head of the center, more than 425 calls were received in the hotline’s first two months of operation and 30 survivors received care.
-A government-run shelter for survivors of gender-based violence housed women and girls regardless of nationality.
+A government-run shelter for survivors of gender-based violence housed women and girls, regardless of nationality.
 In Ouagadougou the ministry assisted survivors of domestic violence at four centers.
-The ministry sometimes provided counseling and housing for abused women.
+The ministry sometimes provided counseling and housing for survivors of domestic violence.

 The law makes conviction of “abduction to impose marriage or union without consent” punishable by six months to five years in prison.
 Conviction of sexual abuse or torture or conviction of sexual slavery is punishable by two to five years in prison.
 Conviction of these crimes may also carry substantial monetary fines.

 The law requires police to provide for protection of domestic violence survivors and their minor children and mandates the establishment of chambers in the High Court with exclusive jurisdiction over cases of violence against women and girls.
-According to the minister of women, in 2020 the High Court of Ouagadougou heard more than 120 rape cases, 43 cases of assault, and 18 abduction cases of young girls.
 The law requires all police and gendarmerie units to designate officers to assist women affected or threatened by gender-based violence and to respond to emergencies; however, some units had not complied by year’s end.
 It also mandates the creation of care and protection centers in each commune for gender-based violence survivors and a government support fund for their care.
 The centers receive survivors on an emergency basis, offer them security, provide support services (including medical and psychosocial support), and, when possible, refer them to court.

-Other Harmful Traditional Practices: In the Centre-Est and Nord Regions, primarily in rural areas, self-proclaimed traditional healers performed rituals in which participants denounced others as “witches” whom they held responsible for their misfortune.
+Other Forms of Gender-based Violence: In the Centre-Est and Nord Regions, primarily in rural areas, self-proclaimed traditional healers performed rituals in which participants denounced others as “witches” whom they held responsible for their misfortune.
 Those accused, often elderly women, and less frequently men, were sometimes tied up, humiliated, beaten, brutalized, banned from their villages, or killed.
 Widows were disproportionately accused of witchcraft by male relatives, who then claimed their land and other inheritance.
-The law, which was seldom enforced, makes the conviction of physical or moral abuse of women or girls accused of witchcraft punishable by one to five years in prison, a substantial monetary fine, or both.
+The law, which was seldom enforced, makes the physical or moral abuse of women or girls accused of witchcraft punishable by one to five years in prison, a substantial monetary fine, or both.

 Sexual Harassment: The law provides for sentences of three months to one year in prison and a substantial monetary fine for conviction of sexual harassment; the maximum penalty applies if the perpetrator is a relative or in a position of authority, or if the survivor is “vulnerable.”
 The government was ineffective in enforcing the law.
 Owing to social taboos, survivors rarely reported sexual harassment.